FinesserULTRA/Image-Convolution/README.md

 ## Introduction

-The Image Convolution Program is a C++ application designed for image processing.
+The Image Convolution Program is a C++ application designed for image processing created for assignment.
 It uses convolution to modify the original image based on a specified kernel, enabling operations such as blurring, sharpening, and edge detection.

 ## Features